Changes to recycling 2017–2018

 Phase 2: Roll-out of 240-litre, yellow-topped recycling bins

-From Monday 5 February 2018, the city will begin the next phase of changes – the roll-out of 240-litre, yellow-topped recycling bins to replace the existing 120-litre yellow and red-topped recycling bins.
-This second phase will further streamline the recycling process and assist us in meeting Australian Standards.
-It will also make recycling easier for you with only one recycling bin to take out to the verge instead of two, and only once a fortnight.
+On Monday 5 February 2018, the city began rolling out 240-litre, yellow-topped recycling bins to replace the existing 120-litre yellow and red-topped recycling bins.
+This second phase aims to further streamline the recycling process and assist us in meeting Australian Standards.

 Commercial properties that require extra recycling bins should place a request with the city by completing the online bin service request form or calling the waste department on 9387 0921.